Pr00xxy/shipper/README.md

-# Shipper
+# Shipper 2.0

-This project is based on the concept of sharing resources across deployments in combination with the need of modularity and scaleability.
+This project is grounded in the concept of atomic deployments with emphasising scalability and modularity

-Shipper was built to be run on Linux
+Shipper was built to be run on Linux.

 ## Requirements